this-is-yaash/CVChameleon/README.md

 # CVChameleon: The Job-Hunting Chameleon

-**Color-changing CV:** The chameleon-inspired CV adapts its color scheme to match the specific job role, adding a personalized touch to each application.## Features
+**Color-changing CV:** The chameleon-inspired CV adapts its color scheme to match the specific job role, adding a personalized touch to each application.

 ### Cover Letter